 Business can take deductions for certain expenses the same year they make them.
 For other expenses, the business must break up the deduction and take it over several years.
 The first kind of deduction is known as a current expense; the second is called a "capital expense."
 Read on to learn more.

 Current expenses are the day-to-day expenses that keep a small business running, like rent, paper and printer ink.
 A small business can simply subtract the total amount of all current expenses from the business' gross income during the tax year that the business incurred the expense in.

 An asset is anything that a small business expects will generate revenue for the business for several years past the original purchase date.
 Common examples of capital expenses are buildings, equipment and vehicles.

 The IRS views capital expenses as investments in the business, thus the business can't simply deduct the money spent on the asset from its gross income.
 The money hasn't really left the business, it was just transformed into an asset that the business hopes will generate more money.
-Deductions for capital expenses typically must occur over several years, except where Section 179 applies (discussed below).
+Deductions for capital expenses typically must occur over several years, except where Section 179 applies.
 Spreading the deduction over multiple tax years - also known as "capitalization", "amortization" or "depreciation" - helps businesses to accurately assess their profitability from year to year.

 If a business expects to use something for more than a year, the business should capitalize it.